wwwmk/MK-AppBanner/README.md

 ## Step 3

-Replace the name, logo and links to those of the app.
+Replace the name, appinfo, logo and links to those of the app.

 To only show the banner on Android, remove the line with "applinkiphone".